Medical education program and objectives

 Medical education program objective

-1. Understand an evidence-based approach to selecting, appraising and applying evidence from scientific studies related to clinical questions and patients’ health problems
+1. Apply an evidence-based approach to selecting, appraising, and applying evidence from scientific studies related to clinical questions and patients’ health problems

 General Competency